 6 steps to help you start a company travel policy

 If you have been tasked with creating a travel policy for your company for the first time, you are likely wondering how to begin.
-Here are a few tips to help you get started.
+Here are a few tips to show you how to start a company travel policy.

 1. Define your objectives

 Identifying your goals and priorities is the first step.
-While controlling costs, improving safety and security, and enhancing traveler well-being are all fundamental goals of any travel policy, determine which are priorities for your company.
-Some companies are also writing travel policy with employee retention and recruiting in mind.
+While controlling costs, improving safety and security, and enhancing business travelers' well-being are all fundamental goals of any travel policy, determine which are priorities for your company.
+Some companies are also writing corporate travel policy with employee retention and recruiting in mind.

 “The first thing is to figure out what is the objective of the policy and the travel program itself,” said Neil Hammond, a partner at GoldSpring Consulting LLC, a travel management consulting firm.
 “Make sure you understand why you are writing the policy and what the benefits are going to be for every point you include in your policy.”